-The full functionality is currently being restored.
-The dynamometers have been calibrated and the repair of the invar wires and pendulums is currently in progress.
-However, monitoring of the containment structure continues to be done using the available monitoring equipment and through visual inspections.
-The available monitoring instruments provide for an integrated view/status of containment.
+The full functionality was restored.
+The dynamometers have been calibrated and the repair of the invar wires and pendulums was completed.
+Monitoring of the containment structure is performed using the monitoring equipment and visual inspections.
+The monitoring instruments provide for an integrated view/status of containment.